Graduate Workshop in Algebraic Geometry

 - Afternoon session: concurrent TA-led sessions to work on concrete examples and open-ended problems contributed by the speakers.

-On Saturday evening there will also be an informal professional development discussion over dinner.
+On Saturday evening there was also an informal professional development discussion over dinner.

 Jennifer Balakrishnan: Explicit Coleman integration for curves